DanielMartensson/MataveControl/README.md

 # Model Predictive Control - Linear programming & Quadratic programming with integral action

-Matavecontrol have both linear programming MPC and quadratic programming MPC.
+MataveControl have both linear programming MPC and quadratic programming MPC.
 There is equivalent C code at [CControl](https://github.com/DanielMartensson/CControl) if you want to apply them to embedded hardware.
 Select the programming method, quadratic or linear, that works with your situation.
 Both works fine, but quadratic programming (Hildreth's Method) is faster than linear programming (Simplex Method) in MATLAB.
 In C-code, it depends on your C-compiler.

 ![MPC Example - MATLAB](examples/mpcExampleMATLAB.png)

 # Install
-To install Matavecontrol, download the `sourcecode` folder and rename the folder `sourcecode`it to `matave`.
+To install MataveControl, download the folder "matave" and place it where you want it.
+Then the following code need to be written inside of the terminal of your MATLAB® or GNU Octave program.
-Then you add the path to the folder

 ```matlab
 path('path/to/the/folder/matave', path)
 savepath
 ```

-Example of a typical `path`.
+Example of a typical path.

 ```matlab
 path('C:\Users\dmn\Documents\Octave\matave\', path)